XOWithSauce/schedule-nacops/README.md

 - Cops will give you more crime charges if arrested
 - New customers will try to snitch on you resulting in Car Dispatches and Investigation
 - When dealing to customers, they have a chance to be a part of a Buy Bust!
+- Police will on rare occasions destroy Growing Pots in the Docks Warehouse!
 - Overall Cops difficulty is tied to Game Progression:
 	- Total Earnings
    	- Total Days in the Save